 I currently work as a freelance writer and blogger (see below for more info).
 When not writing, I love baking cheesecakes, reading books, puttering around in my garden of 80+ daylily hybrids, and belting out Broadway show tunes.
 I live in the midwestern United States.

-I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for me to earn fees by linking to Amazon.com and affiliated sites.
-I’m also a Referral Partner for Personality Hacker.
+I am a participant in the Amazon Services LLC Associates Program and, as an Amazon Associate, I earn from qualifying purchases.
+I am also a Referral Partner for Personality Hacker.

 My non-fiction work has appeared in web and print publications including eHow, SFGate, Living Education, Femnista, and Boundless.org.
 I’ve also self-published two e-books: The INFJ Handbook and God’s Love Story.
 Here are links to some of my articles: